mewais/CSLPQ/README.md

 The library is in working order, and currently being used in the [DCSim simulator](https://github.com/DCArch/DCSim).
 If you encounter any bugs, please open an issue.

 ## Features
-- Templated Key/Value priority queue
+- Templated Key or Key/Value priority queues
 - Uses skiplists for faster insertion/deletion
 - A C++ header only implementation
 - Thread safe.